au-ts/lionsos.org/content/docs/examples/kitty/running.md

 machine, then use the IP address `10.0.2.2`.
 This is the gateway IP address from QEMU to your host machine.

+If you have chosen to use a `deploy.py` script as outlined in the building section, you will skip the following step.

-Below is an example of running the Kitty example:
+Below is an example of running the Kitty example (without the deploy script):

 ```python
 >>> import kitty